 The H\'{e}non map \cite{Henon1976} is a simplified model of a continuous-time weather model that displays chaos\cite{Lorenz1963} while still displaying many of the same essential properties.
 It has been widely used to study chaotic behavior, such as chaos synchronization,\cite{Tutueva2022} anti-control,\cite{Han2021} image encryption,\cite{Soleymani2014,Khan2015} random number generation,\cite{Vajargah2015} and secure communication.\cite{Belkhouja2018} The map is defined by

 where H\'{e}non chose parameters $a=1.4$, and $b=0.3$ for which the map exhibits chaotic behavior, where $g$ is the gain on the control perturbation $u_i$, and $d_{x,i}$ and $d_{y,i}$ are additive noise terms.
 For now, we take $u_{i} = d_{x,i} = d_{y,i} = 0$ to attain the classic equation.
 Throughout the rest of the paper, we use the original values of $a$ and $b$.
-A phase space trajectory of the H\'{e}non map can be seen in Fig. \ref{fig:attractor}.
+A phase-space trajectory of the H\'{e}non map can be seen in Fig. \ref{fig:attractor}.

-The H\'{e}non map has two unstable fixed-points, $P_{U1}$ and $P_{U2}$. $P_{U1}$ is inside the trapping region that bounds the attractor, while $P_{U2}$ is located outside the trapping region.
+The H\'{e}non map has two unstable fixed points, $P_{U1}$ and $P_{U2}$. $P_{U1}$ is inside the trapping region that bounds the attractor, while $P_{U2}$ is located outside the trapping region.
 Any points inside the trapping region remain inside, and any point outside will diverge to infinity (see Fig. \ref{fig:attractor}).

-The unstable fixed-points can be found by solving Eq.~\ref{eq:henon map xip1} and Eq.~\ref{eq:henon map yip1} for $x_{i+1}=x_n$ and $y_{i+1}=y_n$, respectively.
-When the system is in one of these fixed points, it is said to be in a 1-period orbit because it repeats with every iteration of the map.
-Higher orbits, such as 2-period and 4-period, can be computed using a similar approach.
-The points in the 4-period orbit are shown in Fig. \ref{fig:attractor}.
+The unstable fixed points can be found by solving Eq.~\ref{eq:henon map xip1} and Eq.~\ref{eq:henon map yip1} for $x_{i+1}=x_n$ and $y_{i+1}=y_n$, respectively.
+When the system is in one of these fixed points, it is said to be in a one-period orbit because it repeats with every iteration of the map.
+Higher orbits, such as two-period and four-period, can be computed using a similar approach.
+The points in the four-period orbit are shown in Fig. \ref{fig:attractor}.